-Enterprise resource planning is a software used to manage an organization’s resources.
-It gives you a view of all software applications, such as human resources, sales and marketing, finance and accounting, and CRM.
+Enterprise resource planning is software used to manage an organization’s resources.
+It gives you a view of all software applications, such as human resources, sales and marketing, finance and accounting, tracking inventory, and CRM.

 Some ERP vendors, like SAP and Oracle, offer WMS modules built into their systems.

 This type of WMS is different from standalone because it provides warehouse management along with more broad capabilities.
-So, decide whether you want to invest in a special WMS or if you’d benefit from an ERP system.
+Decide if you want to invest in a special WMS or if you’d benefit from an ERP system.
 It depends on your business’s needs, size, goals, and existing toolstack.